sara-nl/clustercomputing/unixcommands.md

-# Introduction to UNIX Hands-on
+# Hands-on: Introduction to UNIX

 > Generate SSH key on your laptop and upload the public key to portal.surfsara.nl